 9. Invest in Cyber Insurance

-Cyber insurance can mitigate financial losses from ransomware attacks, but coverage must align with 2025’s threat landscape.
+Cyber insurance can mitigate financial losses from ransomware attacks, Ransomware Defense Strategies for 2025 but coverage must align with 2025’s threat landscape.

 - Comprehensive Policies: Choose policies covering ransom payments, data recovery, and business interruption costs.